Posted in

 Read more: Pecks or Pecs :Difference and Which One Should You Use?

-The Origin of Liaison
+The Origin of Liaison or Liason

 The word liaison comes from French, meaning binding or connection.
 It entered English in the 17th century and refers to someone who connects people, organizations, or departments.
 The incorrect spelling liason is a common typo or phonetic misspelling.